eloisebarrow/inside-nyc/README.md

 ## Contributors

 Eloise Barrow
-Jad Izzedin
+<br>Jad Izzedin
-AJ Jernigan
+<br>AJ Jernigan

 ## Project Links
 Github repo: https://github.com/eloisebarrow/inside-nyc
-Deployment: TBD
+<br>Deployment: TBA

 ## Project Description

-Inside NYC (name subject to change) is a concierge app that is built for tourists by New Yorkers.
-Users can sign up to see a curated list of the best restaurants and sites according to locals.
+seeNYC (name subject to change) is a concierge app that is built for tourists by New Yorkers.
+Users can browse a curated list of the best restaurants and sites according to locals.
+They also have the option to create an account and save their favorites to a personal list.

 ## Installation Instructions